-Education Program Managers report using a large range of skills on the job.
-Most notably, skills in Customer Relations, Program Development, Training Program Development, and Project Management are correlated to pay that is above average, with boosts between 5 percent and 11 percent.
+Education Program Managers seem to exploit a large range of skills on the job.
+Most notably, skills in Customer Relations, Program Development, Training Program Development, and Budget Management are correlated to pay that is above average, with boosts between 7 percent and 11 percent.
 Those listing Training Management as a skill should be prepared for drastically lower pay.
-Training and People Management also typically command lower compensation.
-Most people familiar with Curriculum Planning also know Training Program Development.
+Training and Marketing Communications also typically command lower compensation.
+For most people, competency in Curriculum Planning indicates knowledge of Training Program Development.

 Pay by Experience Level for Education Program Manager

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Education Program Managers with more experience do not necessarily bring home bigger paychecks.
 In fact, experience in this field tends to impact compensation minimally.
 Folks with fewer than five years of experience take home $49K on average, and those who have worked for five to 10 years see a bigger median salary of $55K.
 Education Program Managers see a median salary of $64K after reaching one to two decades on the job.
 People who have worked for more than 20 years report a median income of $70K, which is barely higher than the median for folks with 10 to 20 years of experience.

 For Education Program Managers, busy Seattle offers a higher-than-average pay rate, 31 percent above the national average.
 Education Program Managers can also look forward to large paychecks in cities like Boston (+27 percent), Dallas (+24 percent), New York (+14 percent), and San Francisco (+8 percent).
 The lowest-paying market is San Diego, which sits 11 percent below the national average.
 Below-median salaries also turn up in Houston and Columbus (10 percent lower and 6 percent lower, respectively).